 - Before we knew about Amon's backstory, there were some fics where Amon was Azula and Ty Lee's child because he was a villain and a chi-blocker.

 - Fanon is that Kanako and Suwako behave as Sanae's parents, and raised her before they all moved to Gensoukyou.
 Bonus points for Sanae being a direct descendant of Suwako.

-- The doujin At Chirei portrays the Palace of the Lost Spirits Cast Herd as this, with Satori and Koishi as the parents and Rin and Utsuho as the children.
+- At Chirei portrays the Palace of the Lost Spirits Cast Herd as this, with Satori and Koishi as the parents and Rin and Utsuho as the children.
 Koishi leaving to explore the surface is played a lot like a divorce, with Rin and Utsuho desperate to get them back together.
 (Keep in mind, Satori and Koishi are sisters.)

 - A popular trope in The Social Network fandom is to have Dustin react to Mark and Eduardo's issues as if his parents are divorcing.
 The other characters (especially Chris) usually think he's insane, but he's not entirely wrong.

 - Sean O'Callhahan, the Red Ranger in Power Rangers GPX was partially raised in a same-sex household with his mom and another woman.
 His girlfriend Maria also grew up in a similar household.
 Sean later stands up for every single kid raised in a same-sex household:

 - In the Castle fanfic, Of Finding Innocence, Kate and Meredith come to a peaceful compromise over the issue of custody with Alexis by agreeing that they both be her mothers.
 So there, young Alexis Castle has two mommies and a daddy.

 - Back when Young Avengers was still new, fans got a lot of mileage out of the possibility of a Hulking / Wiccan kid, as the former is an alien shapeshifter.